swsnu/swppfall2018/hw2/README.md

 ## Comments on files

 Files that are created inside the `skeleton` (root) and `src` folder have been already discussed during the practice session (contents in [this link](https://angular.io/guide/quickstart#project-file-review)).
-You are not expected to create e2e tests just yet, but each `*.ts` files under your `src/app` directory should have corresponding `*.spec.ts` files that performs unit tests on your code.
-We will score your homework with our own e2e tests and your unit tests coverage.
+You are not expected to create e2e tests just yet.
+We will score your homework with our own e2e tests.
 As we have done so in our practice sessions, you are expected to add components under the `src/app` directory freely, according to your needs.
 Nicely refactored code will result in better readability and is recommended.

 The `in-memory-data.service.ts` file is added to provide mock-backend for you to test out your application, and serves as specified above. **Please do not modify this file.** Under `src/app/*`, You are expected to create `Services` that communicate using HTTP, and `Components` that produce each pages meeting the requirements.
 The existing `AppCompoenent` is expected to be the root component of the entire application.
 Also, please do not make any un-requested alerts.
 It will largely harm the e2e test result.